-Canine influenza, also known as canine flu or dog flu, is a highly contagious airborne disease in dogs that can causes respiratory infection with symptoms including coughing, fever, lethargy, and nasal discharge.
-Pneumonia may develop in severe case (typically very young, elderly, or immunocompromised dogs).
+Canine influenza, also known as canine flu or dog flu, is a highly contagious airborne disease in dogs that can cause respiratory infection with symptoms including coughing, fever, lethargy, and nasal discharge.
+Pneumonia may develop in severe cases (typically very young, elderly, or immunocompromised dogs).
 The H3N2 strain of the dog flu virus was first identified in the U.S. in 2015 when it was detected in Chicago before spreading to other parts of the country.
 On rare occasions, the H3N2 virus can infect cats.

 How is dog flu transmitted?

 Because canine influenza is a highly contagious airborne and aerosolized disease it can spread quickly in settings where dogs gather including dog boarding and doggie daycare facilities, animal shelters, dog parks, and dog-friendly establishments.
 When an infected dog coughs, sneezes, barks, sheds, or pants, the virus is carried through the air.
 Heavier droplets will land on surfaces—bowls, toys, kennels, etc.—while smaller, aerosolized particles (also known as aerosols) travel through the air before being inhaled into the lungs of another host.
-An infected dog will begin showing symptoms of canine influenza withing 2-4 days.
+An infected dog will begin showing symptoms of canine influenza within 2-4 days.
 We have all become familiar with this mode of aerosolized transmission thanks to the human COVID-19 pandemic.

 What is the impact of dog flu?

 While, thankfully, most dogs contract a mild form of the virus—only 10-20% contract the more severe form—no one wants to see a dog in any distress, even a mild cough.
 And, for professional pet care providers, even mild cases can result in big impacts as outbreaks can force businesses to shut down to prevent further transmission.
 Although shutdowns are usually brief, the long-term impact on reputation can be considerable.